theodoretripp/portfolio/README.md

 Todo list:
   - Fix social buttons
   - Add Navbar expansion and pushes down content
-  - Make portfolio grid a loop instead of hard coding it.
+  - Make portfolio grid a loop instead of hard coding it
+  - Fix project and app folder names to be: portfolio

 _______________